So What is That?

 Our Casita was pre-wired for TV and cable when we purchased it.
 In other words, the factory ran a cable from the inside to the outside of the trailer, and mounted a connector at each end.
 This is perfect when we are staying places that have cable, but unfortunately, that doesn't describe most of the places where we stay.

 But if we are any distance from the stations, it doesn't work well.
 It may pick up some channels, but often they will break up and not be very watchable.
 After a few years of putting up with it, I decided I wanted a better solution.
 I know there are special RV antennas that mount to the roof, but that was more than I wanted to get into.
-After a lot of searching and thinking, I came up with a good solution.
+After a lot of searching and thinking, I came up with an improved solution that works pretty well.

 ReceptionIt had to provide better reception than what we got with our simple antenna.
 To help, I decided to get one that included a pre-amp to boost the signal.